 The Engineering Career Track(s)

-The engineering career track I have been (prior to GitHub) most familiar with looks something like:
+Before GitHub, the engineering career track I have been most familiar with looked something like this:

-At GitHub in 2021, 1-3 is the same (with different terminology I’ll gloss over) but at there’s effectively three possible choices:
+At GitHub in 2021, the 1st to 3rd is the same, with different terminology I’ll gloss over, but there are three possible choices:

 - you stay as a Senior Engineer forever (this is supported and encouraged)